jmh3434/java-precourse/Precourse Java.md

 ## Palindrome Assignment

-To get your hands dirty, write a java program that searches for words that are palindromes
+To get your hands dirty, write a Java program that searches for words that are palindromes

 Hint: Use recursion if you'd like!